 The ingredients in your cat’s food could be more important to your cat’s health than you think.
-A cat’s body uses the foods he/she eats for energy and to create and replace cells within the body.
+Cats use food for energy and to create and replace cells within the body.
 Essential amino acids are critical to keeping the cat’s body healthy and running smoothly.

 What are amino acids?

-The cells of all living things, whether plant or animal, are made up of proteins.
+The cells of all living things are made up of proteins.
 Amino acids are the building blocks of proteins.
-The amino that a cat’s body needs from food are very specific.
-They have to be the right ones to make the cells in a cat’s body!
-Sometimes a cat’s body is capable of creating the amino acids that they need using other amino acids.
-Other times, the cat must get that particular amino acid directly from the food it eats.
-When a cat’s body can not synthesize (or create) an amino acid, that amino acid is called an essential amino acid.
+The amino acid that a cat’s body needs from food are very specific—they must be the right ones to make the cells in a cat’s body!

 Essential Amino Acids for Cats

 There are 22 amino acids that cats use in their bodies.
-Of those 22 amino acids, 11 are essential amino acids in cats.
-Those essential amino acids include:
+Of those 22 amino acids, 11 are essential amino acids.
+Those essential amino acids are arginine, methionine, histidine, phenylalanine, isoleucine, threonine, leucine, tryptophan, lysine, valine, and taurine.

 One unique feature about cats is that a few of their essential amino acids are only found in animal proteins – taurine and arginine.
 This means that they must eat meat.